Working with Custom Fields in Windsor.ai

-Custom fields let you create your own metrics and dimensions using formulas.
-You can think of it like creating a calculated field in Google Sheets or Looker Studio or a measure in Power BI.
-For example, if you have a “cost” field and a “conversions” field from your ad platform, you can easily define a new metric called “CPA” by dividing cost by conversions.
+Custom fields let you create your own metrics and dimensions using standardized formulas.
+You can think of it like creating a calculated field in Google Sheets, Looker Studio, or Power BI.
+For example, if you take “cost” and “conversions” fields from your ad platform, you can easily create a new metric called “CPA” by dividing cost by conversions.

-- Navigate to the Custom Fields Section Go to onboard.windsor.ai and head to the data preview.
+1. Navigate to the custom fields section: Go to onboard.windsor.ai and head to the data preview.

-- Choose the Connector Select the data source you’re working with.
-For example, if you’re pulling data from Facebook Ads, pick “facebook”.
+2. Choose the connector: Select the data source you’re working with.
+For example, if you’re pulling data from Facebook Organic, pick “Facebook”.

-- Click on the plus button below the available fields
+3. Click on the plus button below the available fields:

-- Enter a name for your new metric or dimension and define Your Formula
+4. Enter a name for your new metric or dimension and create a formula:

 In the formula box, use the fields and functions to define your new metric.

-Alternatively you can also click on the ? button next to the fields in the field search. - Use operators like
+Alternatively, you can also click on the ⓘ button next to the fields in the field search. - Use operators like

 +